 The city is host to various events all year round, from film, music, and food festivals to celebrations of the country’s culture and history.
 Each spring, the Carnaval de Barranquilla welcomes over 1.5 million visitors to the largest carnival celebration outside of Brazil, where dancers parade in full costume, paying tribute to the country’s roots with music and choreography.
 In November, the entire town celebrates the day Cartagena became the first Colombian city to declare independence from Spain with music and parades.

-What are the top things to do in Cartagena?
+Top things to do in Cartagena

 La Popa Convent